HillsMakan/sydneyhillsmakan/src/content/partner/vib_express_transport.md

 Special :

 * 5% off
-* Refer a friend and successfull booking.
+* Refer a friend and after your friend finish the trip.
 You receive a ONE TIME $10 OFF to redeem

 Transportation Services :